 - Conceal when disposing.
 Many prescription drugs can be discarded with regular trash, if precautions are taken to restrict animals from unintentionally ingesting them or from anyone looking for drugs to locate and take them.
 The FDA endorses mixing the prescription drugs with an undesirable substance – such as coffee grounds or kitty litter – and then placing in a secured plastic bag before adding to your household trash bag.

 - Eliminate identifying information.
 Make certain to scratch out and/or shred any personal information to guard the older adult’s identification in order to prevent anyone who is unauthorized from discovering the prescription container and getting a refill of the medication.

-To get more help with medications, including medication reminders to make sure older adults take medications just as recommended by the physician, contact the aging care professionals at Sage Home Care.
+To get more help with medications, including medication reminders to make sure older adults take medications just as recommended by the physician, contact the experts of home health care in Darien at Sage Home Care.
 We’re also available to assist with a variety of aging care needs at home that increase quality of life for older adults, such as:

 - Assistance with personal care and hygiene needs

 - Companionship to engage in enjoyable activities and conversations